dakshchoudhary8881-cmd/Internship_PRODESK_IT/README.md

 Welcome to my internship repository for **Prodesk IT**, where I document and showcase the projects completed throughout my engineering internship journey.

-This repository serves as a collection of sprint-based assignments focused on frontend development, JavaScript engineering, responsive design, UI/UX implementation, browser APIs, and modern web development practices.
+This repository serves as a collection of sprint-based assignments focused on frontend development, JavaScript engineering, responsive design, UI/UX implementation, browser APIs, React development, and modern web development practices.

 ---

 ## 👨‍💻 About Me

 **Daksh Choudhary**
 B.Tech (Artificial Intelligence & Machine Learning) Student with a strong interest in Frontend Development, Full-Stack Engineering, and Software Product Development.

 Throughout this internship, I have worked on real-world projects that helped strengthen my understanding of: